icefields/Power-Ampache-2/README.md

 | | | | |

 ## Features
-Expect the same feature as any other mainstream music player (such as Spotify, Youtube Music, Apple Music and so on).
+Feature rich music client for Ampache, Subsonic, Nextcloud backends, provides all the features found in  other mainstream music player (such as Spotify, Youtube Music, Apple Music and so on) and more, like "actually" downloading and exporting music files, lyrics, multiaccount.
 Plus no ads, no tracking, no bloatware.
 - MaterialYou Themes, the colour of the app will automatically match the colour scheme of your device, alternatively choose or create your own theme.
 - Unique generated playlists (smartlists)
 - Dark & light mode with adaptive interface colors